-This is an advanced professional development programme involving the following: coursework, modules, study workshops, dissertation and a placement in forensic ID services.
+This is an advanced professional development programme involving coursework, modules, study workshops, and a dissertation.

 The programme aims to provide graduates with detailed knowledge of intellectual and developmental disabilities and forensic issues.
 You will develop an evidence-based critical understanding of intellectual and developmental disabilities and forensic issues.
 The programme encourages values-based, ethically stringent practice and/or research in the subject area.

 Graduates will be able to take leading roles in public services for children and adults with intellectual and developmental disabilities and issues.

 The Tizard Centre is part of the School of Social Policy, Sociology and Social Research (SSPSSR) and has excellent links with health and social care organisations, and other relevant establishments.